Link Auditor And Fixer

 34 - " - **Pages**: For links on static pages that need fixing:"

-38 - " - **CMS**: For links in CMS items, use `collections_items_update_items_live` to update the rich text field with the corrected link."
+37 - " - **CMS**: For links in CMS items, use `data_cms_tool` (`update_collection_items`) to write the corrected link into the rich text field, then `data_cms_tool` (`publish_collection_items`) to publish the change live."

 How it works